readmeio/markdown/CONTRIBUTING.md

 ### Visual Regression Tests

 If you update the docs or the rendering changes, you'll need to update the snapshots.
-As most environments font configs are different, the simplest thing to do is grab the updated snapshots from github's actions.
-After a failed tests, the updated snapshots should be available for download.
+As most environments font configs are different, the simplest thing to do is grab the updated snapshots from the **Artifacts** section of your GitHub Actions workflow run (see [this failed workflow run](https://github.com/readmeio/markdown/actions/runs/1994189147) for an example).

+After a failed test, the updated snapshots should be available for download in the `image-snapshots` artifact.
+To update the snapshots, unzip the `image-snapshots` file and load its images into the `__tests__/browser/ci` directory.
+You can also view the (somewhat chaotic) image diffs in the `image-diffs` artifact.